Skip to Content

 To fully appreciate the diverse avian species found in Missouri, take note of the most common feathered visitors that frequent your outdoor space throughout the year.
 Backyard birding in Missouri offers an opportunity to observe a variety of species such as cardinals, blue jays, chickadees, and sparrows.

-By selecting appropriate bird feeders and offering a variety of food options like sunflower seeds and suet, you can attract these common backyard birds to your yard for year-round enjoyment.
+By selecting appropriate bird feeders and offering a variety of food options like sunflower seeds and suet, much like the Dark-eyed Junco’s preference for seeds, you can attract common backyard birds that flock to backyards during winter for much-needed food and shelter, as seen in British Columbia’s bird feeding strategies, to your yard for year-round enjoyment.
 Creating native habitats with trees and shrubs also provides essential cover for these birds throughout different seasons.

 Most Common Backyard Birds in Missouri in Winter

 Brrrrr!
-Your bird feeders now attract colorful northern cardinals, busy downy woodpeckers, acrobatic white-breasted nuthatches, and gossiping blue jays as Missouri’s winter residents hunker down.
+Your bird feeders now attract colorful northern cardinals, who are particularly drawn to black oil sunflower seeds, busy downy woodpeckers, acrobatic white-breasted nuthatches, and gossiping blue jays as Missouri’s winter residents hunker down.

 Winter birdwatching is enjoyable from cozy indoors, viewing northern cardinals’ bright red plumages against snowy backdrops.